margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## I Love You ##
-She looked me straight in the eye and said "I love you".
+She looked me straight in the eye, and she said "I love you".

 <br>